 Bladex is a corporation (sociedad anónima) organized under the laws of Panama.
 A majority of the directors and officers of Bladex reside outside the United States and all or a significant portion of the assets of Bladex, its directors and officers and the experts named herein are located outside the United States.
-As a result, it may not be possible for investors to effect service of process within the United States upon such persons or to enforce against them or against Bladex in United States.
-Bladex has been advised by its Panamanian coursel, Arias, Fábrega y Fábrega, that there is uncertainty as to whether Panamanian courts would (i) enforce in original actions liabilities predicated solely upon the United States federal securities laws or (ii) recognize or enforce judgments of the courts of the United States or any state thereof obtained in actions predicated upon the civil liability provisions of the United States federal securities laws.
+As a result, it may not be possible for investors to effect service of process within the United States upon such persons or to enforce against them or against Bladex in United States courts, judgments predicated upon the civil liability provisions of the federal securities laws of the United States.
+Bladex has been advised by its Panamanian counsel, Arias, Fábrega y Fábrega, that there is uncertainty as to whether Panamanian courts would (i) enforce in original actions liabilities predicated solely upon the United States federal securities laws or (ii) recognize or enforce judgments of the courts of the United States or any state thereof obtained in actions predicated upon the civil liability provisions of the United States federal securities laws.